History of Thornton Heath: Industry

-With a growing population,farmers found a market selling vegetables.
-The Tithe Schedule of 1844 identified 7 areas.
+With a growing population, farmers found a market selling vegetables.
+The Tithe Schedule of 1844 identified seven areas.
 The largest was 84 acres.
 One area of 78 acres was used to grow herbs, particularly peppermint.
 Others were much smaller; the smallest was 2.50 acres.
-In addition to herbs, a wide range of produce was grown,for animal as well as human consumption.
-The quantities produced makes it likely that some was sold in London.
+In addition to herbs, a wide range of produce was grown for animal as well as human consumption.
+The quantities produced make it likely that some were sold in London.

-All were near to natural supplies of water, and it was easy to dig wells.The 1868 Ordnance Survey of 1868 shows 2 wells a long distance from housing that must have been for use in the gardens.The soil was developed from river gravel or sand.
-They are good for growing produce, but are free draining.
-Nutrients needed to be added.
+All were near natural water supplies, and it was easy to dig wells.
+The 1868 Ordnance Survey of 1868 shows 2 wells a long distance from housing that must have been for use in the gardens.
+The soil was developed from river gravel or sand.
+They are good for growing produce but are free-draining.
+Nutrients need to be added.
 This was not a problem as there was a large free quantity of manure from all the horses.
 The 1876 Agricultural Return for the parish of Croydon showed that there were 204 horses working on the land alone.

-The area expanded from 170 acres in 1886 to 249 acres in 1916, despite much of the local area being built over.
+The area expanded from 170 acres in 1886 to 249 in 1916 despite much of the local area being built.
 However, that increased.
 The last market garden closed in 1937.